Senforsce/orch8rion/_docs/content/contributing/aspects/_index.md

 One can easily understand how *Observability* and *Security Monitoring* of an application are *cross-cutting* concerns...
-As such, the automatic instrumentation performed by `orchestrion` is modeled using *aspects*.
-That being said, the AoP language is used somewhat loosely by Orchestrion.
+As such, the automatic instrumentation performed by `orch8rion` is modeled using *aspects*.
+That being said, the AoP language is used somewhat loosely by Orch8rion.

 ## Aspect